ffxx68/Sharp_ce140f_emul/README.md

 ## Software build notes

-* NOTE - The original version of the project (in 'main' branch) was developed and tested using the Keil Sudio Cloud online tools, which now has reached its [end of life, in July 2026](https://forums.mbed.com/t/important-update-on-mbed-end-of-life/23644).
+*NOTE* - The original version of the project (the one in 'main' branch) was developed using the Keil Sudio Cloud online tools, which has now reached its [end of life, since July 2026](https://forums.mbed.com/t/important-update-on-mbed-end-of-life/23644).
 What is found under the 'v1.1_CubeIDE' branch is the initial porting to the STM32CubeIDE framework.
-This version hasn't been tested yet! *
+This version hasn't been tested yet!

 ## Further Evolutions